Wolf Tattoos: Designs, Ideas, and Meanings

 - White Wolf

 There are many things you can do to enhance and personalize your tattoo.
 Wolves can be portrayed with other animals such as bears, eagles, deer, bison, or owls.
 They might also be associated with trees, the moon, mountains, snow, rocks, or water.
-A wolf is often associated with Native American symbols as well, such as feathers and dreamcatchers.
+The wolf is often associated with Native American symbols as well, such as feathers and dreamcatchers.
 Many people feel that the extra symbols in the tattoo make it look better.
 However, that is your choice to make.

 Nothing has changed since Little Red Riding Hood faced the big bad wolf.
 What frightens us today is exactly the same sort of thing that frightened us yesterday.
 It's just a different wolf.— Alfred Hitchcock